qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 # Understanding Rescoring, Oversampling, and Reranking

 When we use quantization methods like Scalar, Product, or Binary Quantization, we're compressing our vectors to save memory and improve performance.
 However, this compression strips away some detail from the original vectors.

 This can slightly reduce the accuracy of our similarity searches because the quantized vectors are approximations of the original data.
 To mitigate this loss of accuracy, you can use **oversampling** and **rescoring**, which help improve the accuracy of the final search results.

+The original vectors are never deleted during this process, and you can easily switch between quantization methods or parameters by updating the collection method at any time.

 Here's how the process works, step by step: